Can Physiotherapy help Shoulder Pain?

 Frozen Shoulder (Adhesive Capsulitis):

-○ A condition characterized by stiffness and pain, limiting shoulder mobility.
+A condition characterised by stiffness and pain, limiting shoulder mobility.

 Shoulder Impingement: